 Along the way he has been a General Partner in venture funds related to medical devices and renewable energy.
 Russell earned an MBA from Columbia University in 1998 and a BA from Cornell University in Government and Italian Literature 1991.

 He founded the BHAG Foundation in 1998 and in 2007 was awarded the Global Achievement Award from buildOn, for his work promoting education for underserved communities.
-Since 2013 he has been a trustee for the Children's Aid Society, where he chairs the investment committee which directs $350mm in assets.
+He is Treasurer of Children's Aid, the largest children's welfare agency in NYC with a $140mm annual budget and $350mm pool of assets.
 Russell lives in Westport, CT with his wife and two children and is a founder of the Sag Harbor Cycle Company.

 Prior to Founding Alcova Capital Management, Matthew was a Managing Director at Spectrum Group Management, a direct lending and distressed debt asset manager.
 At Spectrum, he was responsible for sourcing, underwriting, structuring and asset managing investments in real estate across property types such as multifamily, office, retail, and industrial as well as hospitality, gaming, senior housing, land development and homebuilding.
 Prior to joining Spectrum in 2005, Matthew spent 5 years at JPMorgan Securities in its Real Estate Investment Banking Group structuring and executing transactions for REIT, gaming, lodging and homebuilding clients.
 At JPMorgan, he worked on several M&A transactions and executed over $10 billion of financings, including bank debt, bonds, mortgage backed securities and equity.